-However, when filling a claim or lawsuit, valuing these damages is very important.
+However, when filing a claim or lawsuit, valuing these damages is very important.
 Calculating pain and suffering can be difficult, but juries use common sense and their life experience to determine what would be a reasonable amount to award the plaintiff.

 You can help the jury or insurer calculate your damages by keeping a pain journal that shows how your emotional injuries have affected your daily life.